TiagoVentura/venturatiago.com/content/authors/admin/_index.md

 Welcome to my website!

 I am a Ph.D.
 Candidate in Government and Politics at the University of Maryland, College Park.
-In my dissertation, I propose a insurance model to understand preferences for security in Latin America.
+In my dissertation, I propose an insurance model to understand preferences for security in Latin America.
 I use a combination of formal modeling, experimental methods, and causal inference models to test the empirical implications of the model.
-Beyond my dissertation, I am currently working on a series of paper about content activation and news sharing on social media.
-Methodologically,  I am broadly interested in the application of computational methods to the social sciences, with emphasis on social media data, NLP and machine learning.
+Beyond my dissertation, I am a Researcher at the Interdisciplinary Laboratory for Computational Social Science at the University of Maryland.
+In this position, I am currently working on a series of papers about content activation, news sharing, trust, and framing effects on social media.
+Methodologically,  I am broadly interested in the application of computational methods to the social sciences, with an emphasis on social media data, NLP, and machine learning.

 Check out the materials of the workshop I offered this winter in Brazil on [Collecting and Analyzing Social Media Data with R](https://tiagoventura.github.io/workshop_ufpa/) (Material are all in Portuguese)